What can I do with a degree in History?

 Many History majors work in business, and many of the most successful complete a Master’s in Business Administration (MBA) after finishing their first university degree.
 York’s Schulich School of Business is an excellent choice.
 Experience in the work world prior to applying to an MBA program is usually necessary.
 Consulting with business schools about admissions requirements is a good idea; this may shape the courses that you choose to take.
 Courses in Economics (or Business and Society) may be necessary.

 A History degree is a good first step toward careers in these fields.
 This is another area where volunteer work and internships can be helpful in getting a foot in the door.
 Advanced degrees in library science, museum studies, and History can enhance one’s career potential.
-For further information, ask the reference librarians at Scott Library.
+For further information, view more information about the History Department's Public History Certificate:

 A History degree is the first step toward becoming a History professor.
 After finishing the Honours B.A. the next steps are acquiring a Master’s degree (M.A.) and then a Ph.D. in History.
 An M.A. typically takes 1-2 years and a Ph.D. typically takes 5-7 years.
 In Canada, most students first obtain an M.A. and then a Ph.D. (often at different schools).
 In the United States, many students skip the M.A. or obtain a combined M.A./Ph.D.
 The systems elsewhere in the world vary.
 If you are interested in graduate studies in History, consult with professors (if possible, early in your university career) about what courses to take, what language and other skills are needed, and where to apply.
 Scholarships and other forms of funding are often available.